Maradona leaves Dorados to focus on health

-Diego Maradona has stepped down as head coach of Mexican second division side Dorados due to health reasons.

-Maradona leaves Dorados as the Argentina great prepares to undergo shoulder and knee surgery, it was announced on Thursday.
+Maradona leaves Dorados as the Argentina great prepares to undergo shoulder and knee surgery.

 Former Argentina boss Maradona was appointed in September and departs the club after less than a year in charge.

-"On doctor's advice he will dedicate his time to his health and have two operations, on his shoulder and his knee," Maradona's lawyer Matias Morla wrote on Twitter.
+"On doctor's advice he will dedicate his time to his health and have two operations, on his shoulder and his knee," Maradona's lawyer Matias Morla confirmed.

 "We thank the entire Dorados family and we'll continue this dream another time."